-Shopify uses sounds intentionally to communicate information and to enhance our merchants’ experience of our product.
-Sound patterns make interactions with our product easier and more predictable.
+We use sound to communicate information and to enhance how merchants experience the Shopify admin.
+Sound patterns make interactions easier and more predictable.

 The duration, volume, and character of a sound should all be dictated by the level of urgency of an event.
 For example, an alert indicating that a customer is struggling to complete checkout requires more urgent attention and immediate action.
 An alert indicating that a customer has arrived at a storefront is informative, but doesn’t require immediate action.
 The sounds used during these events should be customized to reflect the differences in urgency.